-Mexico’s national bus network is professionally run and offers an excellent way to travel across Mexico affordably.
+Mexico’s national bus network is professionally-run and offers an affordable means to travel across Mexico.

 This complete guide introduces you to Mexico’s bus network and its features and services, and also shows you how to travel efficiently by bus, using the highly developed, nation-wide network of bus routes in Mexico.

 Classes of Bus Service in Mexico

 Choosing Between Bus and Air Travel

 Making Bus Reservations in Mexico

 Useful Spanish Vocabulary for Bus Travel